iluwatar/java-design-patterns/extension-objects/README.md

 > In object-oriented computer programming, an extension objects pattern is a design pattern added to an object after the original object was compiled.
 The modified object is often a class, a prototype or a type.
 Extension object patterns are features of some object-oriented programming languages.
 There is no syntactic difference between calling an extension method and calling a method declared in the type definition.

-**Programmatic example**
+## Programmatic Example of Extension Objects Pattern in Java

 The Extension Objects pattern allows for the flexible extension of an object's behavior without modifying its structure, by attaching additional objects that can dynamically add new functionality.

-In this example, we have three types of units: `SoldierUnit`, `SergeantUnit`, and `CommanderUnit`.
+In this Java implementation, we have three types of units: `SoldierUnit`, `SergeantUnit`, and `CommanderUnit`.
 Each unit can have extensions that provide additional functionality.
 The extensions are `SoldierExtension`, `SergeantExtension`, and `CommanderExtension`.

 The `Unit` class is the base class for all units.
 It has a method `getUnitExtension` that returns an extension object based on the extension name.